Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

     1. Open Command Prompt by typing `cmd` in the Windows search field.
     1. Navigate to the folder where AdlCopy was [installed](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/adlcopy1.PNG?raw=true), e.g.
     ```cd C:\Users\\\<username>\Documents\AdlCopy```
-    1. Type `adlcopy` and press Enter.
+    1. Type `AdlCopy` and press Enter.
 Confirm from the output that the program is [available](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/adlcopy2.PNG?raw=true).
     1. On the command prompt, enter [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/adlcopy_command_forphmdeploymentbyadf_blobtoadls.txt) command.
          - Replace `EnterYourStorageAccountkeyhere` with your storage account key, `<storageaccountname>` with your storage account name and `<adlsaccountname>` with your Data Lake Store name in the command before executing.
     1. If prompted with "Do you wish to continue?", type "Y".